Cabrra/GBA-Development/README.md

 + Sprite #0 is initialized with rotation enabled and double sized, 256 color palette options.
 + Sprite’s scale is set to 1<<8, the degree to 0, and the X and Y translation values to 0 (These variables are controlled by key input).
 + Controls:
 	+ “UP”/“DOWN”/“LEFT”/“RIGHT” 		buttons translates the sprite.
 	+ “L”/“R” 							rotates the sprite.
+	+ "A" 								adds alpha channel
+	+ "B" 								adds a mosaic effect.
+	+ “START” 							button resets the sprite.
 	+ While the “SELECT” button is held down pressing “L”/“R” to scales the sprite.
-	+ "A" adds alpha channel and "B" adds a mosaic effect.
-	+ “START” button resets the sprite.

 ![Timers GBA](https://github.com/Cabrra/cabrra.github.io/blob/master/Images/timers.png)